 Winter gets a lot of people down.
 The days are shorter and colder, and seasonal affective disorder can kick in.
-One way to avoid this is to do your yearly spring cleaning now, rather than waiting until April.
+One way to avoid this is to do your yearly spring cleaning now.

-It feels great to come back to a fresh, clean home after a long day of work, so take advantage of the first weekend of 2018 to give your home a scrub down.
+It feels great to come back to a fresh, clean home after a long day of work, so set aside a stormy winter weekend to give your home a scrub down.
 Be sure to tackle the often neglected areas like ceiling fans, windows, and lightbulbs (yes, you should be dusting those).
-Reorganize your pantry with Pyrex, toss expired items, and give your fridge a good cleaning (be sure to scrape away any built up ice in the freezer as it affects the efficiency).
+Reorganize your pantry with Pyrex, toss expired items, and give your fridge a good cleaning (be sure to scrape away any built-up ice in the freezer as it affects the efficiency).
 Finally, have your carpets shampooed and send your area rugs to be cleaned — you’d be amazed (and disgusted) at how much grunge can build up in the thick piles over time.

 It may seem like closets aren’t an issue when it comes to refreshing your home.
 After all, the doors are closed and the messes are out of sight, out of mind right?
 Except they aren’t.
-A disorganized closet (and dresser) make getting ready each morning a total nightmare, and the mess eventually spills out onto the floor.
-Luckily we have you covered with a step-by-step plan to organize your closets (and no, your clothes don’t have to spark joy; they just have to be tidy).
+Disorganized closets (and dressers) make getting ready each morning a total nightmare.
+Eventually, that mess will spill out onto the floor.

 Add Life to Your Space (Literally)

-I’ve been an interior designer for over a decade, and in all those years, the number one tip I give to clients is add a few plants.
+One of the best things you can do for your home, and mental well-being, is to add a few plants to your space.
 No amount of decorating, organizing, or painting will make your house feel more like a home than adding some plants.
-They are welcoming, keep the air fresh when the house is closed up in cold weather, and add much needed color during gray winter days.
+They are welcoming, keep the air fresh when the house is closed up in cold weather, and add much-needed color during gray winter days.